 What is distributed tracing?

-Distributed tracing is a type of logging with an acute focus on tracking the flow, activity, and behavior of application network requests.
+Distributed tracing is a method used to monitor and observe the behavior and performance of applications that are spread across multiple systems and services.
+It track the flow, activity, and behavior of application network requests.
 These traces can be end-to-end, in which case the entire flow or span of the network request is captured from initiation to destination.

 For example, end-to-end distributed tracing would allow you to track the flow from the time an end-user clicks on a frontend application until it reaches its backend and database service destinations.

 Alternatively, distributed tracing can be solely focused on tracking the network flow between backend service requests after inception.
-The whole idea is to observe requests that are propagated across single or multiple runtime environments in order for teams to connect the dots seamlessly.
+The whole idea is to observe requests that are propagated across single or multiple runtime environments in order for teams to provide a detailed view of each interaction and helping identify where issues may occur.

 Traditional tracing vs. Distributed tracing